 - Do UK companies have a TIN number?

 You don’t have to apply for one – HMRC is notified by Companies House when new companies are formed.
 So, your company’s UTR will be automatically generated and sent to your registered office a few weeks after incorporation.

-Likewise, do not confuse your company registration number with your VAT number, employer PAYE reference number, Government Gateway User ID, company authentication code, or any other number or reference that your company may be provided with.
+Likewise, do not confuse your company registration number with UK VAT number, employer PAYE reference number, Government Gateway User ID, company authentication code, or any other number or reference that your company may be provided with.

 What happens if I lose my company registration number?

-If you forget or lose your company registration number, there’s no need to worry.
+If you forget or lose your registration company number, there’s no need to worry.
 You can find it in any of the places outlined at the beginning of this post, including:

 - The certificate of incorporation